wolmibo/wallpablur/README.md

   delay (one or two frames at 60Hz) whenever the window layout changes -- depending on the visual differences between *wallpaper* and *background* this **can lead to screen flashing**
-* obviously, there are no effects applied when windows are stacked on top of each other
+* there are no effects applied when windows are stacked on top of each other
 * layer surfaces
   (used for status bars, notifications, application launchers, etc.) are not exposed via i3ipc and can currently only be added statically via the